Thijs5/dotnet-microservices/README.md

 The Projects microservice manages projects on which users can record time.
 This service will not only do some simple CRUD-actions, but should also add Users to a project.
 Some communication to the Users service will be needed.
 A first CRUD setup (without communication to other services) can be found in [commit e85f2d0](https://github.com/Thijs5/dotnet-microservices/commit/e85f2d0be67185419c0cee930a7cc2d50f76897c).

 ### Time Entries
 TimeEntries will consist of a user, a project, and some time data.
 This service needs to communicate with both the users and the projects service.
+A first CRUD setup (without communication to other services) can be found in [commit 0273ce1](https://github.com/Thijs5/dotnet-microservices/commit/0273ce18ca10b615cd35b2b2f62e1a94975d0abe).